jeffdstephens/jeffdstephens-old/src/pages/articles/2017-07-19---6-reasons/index.md

 Each morning I wake up and slowly stumble downstairs to let my dog out.
 On the way I typically call out to Alexa and tell her to turn on the news.
 After a few seconds, my TV powers up and automatically turns to the preprogrammed channel.

 A couple of thoughts pass through my head each time I do this.
 First, I think about how lazy I must be that I don’t want to take the effort to simply walk over to the table and use the remote control.
-But, I also think about how wonderful, and effective, it is for me to be able to complete this task while performing a completely separate and unrelated task.
+But,git I also think about how wonderful, and effective, it is for me to be able to complete this task while performing a completely separate and unrelated task.

 In a way, this is the beauty of contactless biometrics.
 A task can be successfully completed without physical user engagement.